 Anti-virus optimization for Windows Containers

-This topic describes optimizations that anti-virus products can utilize to avoid redundant scanning of Windows Container files and help improve Container start up time.
+This topic describes optimizations that AV products can use to avoid redundant scanning of Windows Container files and help improve Container start up time.

 The Windows Container feature is designed to simplify the distribution and deployment of applications.
 For more information, see the introduction to Windows Containers.